 Structural changes to the electricity sector created an Independent System Operator, the National Center for Energy Control, and granted increased regulatory authority for the Energy Regulatory Commission (CRE).

-Through the support of the Power Sector Program in the U.S. Department of State’s Bureau of Energy Resources, NARUC is supporting CRE as it builds a new regulatory framework in line with broader national reforms.
-The partnership utilizes peer-to-peer support to address priority regulatory and energy policy issues at CRE, including goals to reduce electricity rates, encourage private investment, promote clean energy generation and guarantee transparency.
-The partnership is built on NARUC’s previous partnership with CRE under the U.S. Agency for International Development (USAID).
+Through the support of the Power Sector Program in the U.S. Department of State’s Bureau of Energy Resources, NARUC supported the CRE as it built a new regulatory framework in line with broader national reforms.
+The partnership utilized peer-to-peer support to address priority regulatory and energy policy issues at the CRE, including goals to reduce electricity rates, encourage private investment, promote clean energy generation and guarantee transparency.
+The partnership was built on NARUC’s previous partnership with the CRE under the U.S. Agency for International Development (USAID).

-Through USAID support, NARUC experts collaborated with CRE to create a new timeline for implementing Clean Energy Certificates.
-This will encourage the energy generation from renewable sources by providing another financial incentive for generators.
+Through USAID support, NARUC experts collaborated with the CRE to create a new timeline for implementing Clean Energy Certificates.
+This helped to encourage energy generation from renewable sources by providing another financial incentive for generators.